Black History Month FAQs

 ASALH determines the annual Black history theme which is used nationally and internationally for Black history programs during the year.
 A team, which includes scholars and students, research and propose themes based on historical, cultural, and social topics significant to the Black experience.
 The themes are presented to and voted on by the ASALH Executive Council and upon adoption they are shared on the ASALH website with an executive summary.

-The month-long festival is now in its fourth year.
-The 2024 Festival is a Virtual Plus Experience.
-The festival is composed of virtual programming and a luncheon in Washington, DC..
+The month-long celebration is now in its sixth year.
+Black History Month is composed of programming and a luncheon in Washington, DC.

-The festival is a specially planned observance and celebration of the strengths and triumphs of people of African descent.
+The Black History Month is a specially planned observance and celebration of the strengths and triumphs of people of African descent.
 It is built around the annual Black history theme.

 Individuals from all walks of life, in brief–everybody!
 The history of Black people in the diaspora has a message for all people.
 Black history is American history and world history.

-The virtual programs will happen on selected days, please check the website for specific dates and times of programs.
-The luncheon will be held on Saturday, February 24th at 12pm EST at The Westin Washington, DC Downtown (formerly The Renaissance) 999 9th St NW, Washington, DC 20001 .
+The programs will happen on selected days.
+Please check the website for specific dates and times of programs.
+The luncheon will be held on Saturday, February 28th at 12 pm EST at the JW Marriott, Washington, DC.

-The free 2024 Black History Month Festival programs can be viewed on ASALH TV via YouTube.
+The free 2026 Black History Month programs can be viewed on ASALH TV via YouTube.

 Everyone is encouraged to join.
 Individuals, institutions, and organizations can become members.
 Please see here for more information.
 Join Here